 If Xeoma didn’t find PTZ for your camera, you can check the following:

-- Check that PTZ works fine in camera’s admin page in browser
+- Check that PTZ works fine in the camera’s admin page in a browser

-- You can check “Universal camera” module’s settings in Xeoma (if PTZ option was found)
+- You can check the “Universal camera” module’s settings in Xeoma (if PTZ option was found)

-- Check your camera’s PTZ port in browser and use it in Xeoma (in “Universal camera” module’s settings)
+- Check your camera’s PTZ port in its admin page in a browser and use it in Xeoma (in the “Universal camera” module’s settings)

-- Enable ONVIF for your camera if it’s available (in camera’s admin page in browser)
+- Enable ONVIF for your camera if it’s available (in the camera’s admin page in a browser)

-- Try different preview URLs in ‘Universal camera’ module’s settings
+- Try different preview URLs in the ‘Universal camera’ module’s settings

 - Try “Simple search for local cameras” via ‘+’ menu again, sometimes it helps

-If camera supports standard PTZ streaming, then everything should be working fine.
+If the camera supports standard PTZ streaming, then everything should be working fine.

 However, for some cameras special actions are required.
 For example, for Hikvision DS-2DE3304W-DE you need to enable “Hikvision-CGI” and set the authentication to “digest/basic”.
 Enabling ONVIF and creating an ONVIF user with your camera’s user/password credentials might be also required.